 Tip three: Being organized around geography will increase your competitive position.

 Cotopaxi organizes the list by type of category (social media, adventure & hiking, camping, etc.) While working the list, we realized that if it were sorted by geography, we could be efficient and knock out more tasks more quickly, eliminating a lot of transportation.
-Thus, we downloaded the pdf file, exported it to Excel, tagged items with geography (downtown, home, camp ground, anywhere, etc), and then we planned our game of attack.
+Thus, we downloaded the pdf file (each year it is different), exported it to Excel, tagged items with geography (downtown, home, camp ground, anywhere, etc), and then we planned our game of attack.

 Tip four: Print and highlight the list.